 African American genealogy research can be challenging, but overcoming those challenges with patience and persistence can be very rewarding.

-For answers to common African American genealogy research questions, check out our Legacy Tree Live broadcast focused on African American genealogy research on our YouTube channel.
+For answers to common African American genealogy research questions, check out our Legacy Tree Live broadcast focused on answering genealogy research questions about individuals of African descent on our YouTube channel.

 If you have African American ancestry and need help locating information on your ancestors, we can help!
 We have researchers that specialize in “thinking outside the box” and evaluating every possible clue to overcome brick walls to extend your family history.
 Contact us today for a free quote!